LShuohao/ReviewNet_text/README.md

 # ReviewNet_text

 This project is to build a deep review neural network (DRNN) for text recognition.
-The code for attentive lstm and DRNN model will be publish in the near future.
+The code for attentive lstm and DRNN model will be published in the near future.

 The datasets we use are as follows: